Trying to build your Twitter following? Use these five tips to get more followers and become a Twitter influencer.

 Twitter works best when its part of a daily — or hourly — habit, when you work in engaging content, and craft every post with intention and self-awareness.
 But there’s more to your feed than posts.
 Keep a clean feed, deleting junk and snark.
 Make a habit of retweeting (and credit the source).
 Spend time looking for great, relevant content to retweet, and admirable influencers to follow.
 Be yourself, but be your best self.
 And watch your influence grow.

 Germany Kent is a social media influencer, author, and entrepreneur with decades of experience in personal branding, social networking, and entertainment.
-Her newest book is (May 2015), a self-help guide packed with tools, tips, tricks, secrets, and strategies for mastering Twitter, and turning it into a powerful vehicle for self-transformation.
+Her newest book is You Are What You Tweet: Harness the Power of Twitter to Create a Happier, Healthier Life (May 2015), a self-help guide packed with tools, tips, tricks, secrets, and strategies for mastering Twitter, and turning it into a powerful vehicle for self-transformation.